-I recommend prebaking the crust for any pie that required a baked filling like pumpkin pie, apple pie, or quiche.
+I recommend prebaking the crust for any pie that requires a baked filling like pumpkin pie, apple pie, or quiche.
 First, prick the crust base with a fork and prebake for 7-8 minutes at 180C (350F).

-Then, remove the pre-baked crust from the oven and pour the pie filling in the prebaked crust and keep baking until the filling is set.
-To avoid having the sides of the pie crust brown too fast you can:
+Then, remove the pre-baked crust from the oven and pour the pie filling in the pre-baked crust and keep baking until the filling is set.
+To avoid having the sides of the pie crust brown too fast, you can:

 - Cover the crust with foil

 Which pie can I make with this crust?

 You can make any sweet or savory pie using this vegan pie crust.
 It is a delicious vegan dessert pie crust for a crispy vegan apple pie crust recipe, such as a vegan pecan pie.

 For these pies, always pre-bake the crust for 7-8 minutes at 350°F (180°C).
 You can also bake the crust entirely to make pie cases.

 Bake for 15 minutes at 350°F (180°C), cool down, release and use as a pie case for strawberry or lemon curd pie.

 Yes and No. It depends on the fat base you choose for the recipe.
 If you use coconut oil, the crust will be hard and crispy like a biscuit.
 But, if you are using vegan butter or olive oil your crust will be flakier.